cyrf0006/echonix/README.md

 Look in the examples directory to get started.

+There is a Jupter notebook called Demo.ipynb that can be used for demonstration and tutorial purposes.

 ## Tools

 Some of the Python scripts turn out to be useful command line tools